ankane/quirk/README.md

 1. boosted trees
 2. simple benchmarks (mode for classification, mean and median for regression)

 [XGBoost](https://github.com/dmlc/xgboost) is required for boosted trees.
-See [how to install](https://github.com/dmlc/xgboost/tree/master/python-package).
-On Mac, use:
+Install it with:

 ```sh
 pip install xgboost